PlexRipper/PlexRipper/README.md

 ## Current Features

-- Runs in a Docker container and can be deployed on any type of platform that can host a Docker container.
+- Runs in a Docker container and can be deployed on any type of platform that can host a Docker container!
-- Add multiple Plex accounts to download from the accessible Plex servers
+- Add multiple Plex accounts to easily download from the accessible Plex servers!
 - A beautiful GUI which has a Light and Dark-mode theme!
 - Multi-threaded downloading!
-- Will still work even if Plex.tv is down by connecting directly to the media servers
+- Will still work even if Plex.tv is down by connecting directly to the media servers!
+- Has a highly complex neural network which will automatically fix misconfigured servers to allow connecting!

 ## Upcoming features

-- Download music and photo's, currently only movies and tv shows
+- Download music and photo's, currently only movies and tv shows!
-- Search through media and download entire tvshows or seasons with ease
+- Search through and filter media available for downloading!

 ## Back-end